jjoelc/pvesetup/README.md

 For this document, we will create a simple backup schedule which saves backups to the Windows Share we set up earlier.
-Along the way we will cover retention and restoration as well.
-All of these pieces will apply to [Proxmox Backup Server](PBS%20Initial%20Setup.md) once it is set up also.
+Along the way we will cover retention and restoration also.
+All of these processes will also apply to [Proxmox Backup Server](PBS%20Initial%20Setup.md) once it is set up.

 #### On Demand Backup